 Led by Uncover Colombia, it wasn’t just a cooking class but a half day food tour starting with a visit to Plaza de Paloquemao to sample some goodies, purchase ingredients, then on to the cooking school.

 Plaza de Paloquemao is a large fresh food & flower market in Bogota with over 700 vendors selling fresh fruit & vegetables, meat, eggs, cheese, and fresh flowers.

->

-> First on the list?
+First on the list?
 Lechona Tolimense – a whole boneless pig stuffed with rice, peas, potatoes and spices traditionally cooked in a brick oven for several hours.
 The stuffing is scooped out and served with a bit of the crispy skin and a corn arepa.
 It was so delicious.
-If that was all I ate that day I would’ve been happy & satisfied.
-The filling was soft and flavourful while the skin was crispy and porky.
+If that was all I ate that day I would’ve been very happy & satisfied.
+The filling was soft and flavourful, while the skin was crispy and porky.

->

-> Coincidentally, this truck with pigs was right across from the Lechona vendor.
+Coincidentally, this truck with pigs was right across from the Lechona vendor.
 We asked and it was a delivery for another vendor.
 And no, it didn’t bother me at all.

 The next thing we tasted?
 Granadilla.
 You are supposed to make a small hole in the skin of the granadilla and suck out the insides, but in my excitement I made the hole too large and had to scoop it out with my fingers.
 Oops!
 The inside of the was a bunch of small edible seeds covered in a sweet jelly-like pulp.
 It was a deliciously sweet, messy experience.

 Once we has purchased all of the ingredients we stopped for a fresh pressed juice then headed off to the cooking school to begin the class.